priyanshusingh999/File-Storage-Bot/README.md

 # File Storage Bot

-A Telegram bot to store and manage files easily.
-This bot allows users to upload files, generate shareable links, and manage access through commands.
+This is a Telegram bot built with Pyrogram that allows users to store and manage files via Telegram.
+It also includes a simple Flask web service to confirm the bot is running.

 ## Features

-- Store files in a Telegram channel
+- Store files by forwarding them to a storage channel.
-- Generate shareable links for stored files
+- Generate shareable links for stored files.
-- User access control with ban/unban functionality
+- User management with ban/unban functionality.
-- Broadcast messages to users (owner only)
+- Broadcast messages to all users (owner only).
-- Join channel verification before usage
+- Simple web endpoint to check bot status.

+## Requirements

+- Python 3.7+
+- MongoDB instance for storing user data and configuration.
+- Telegram API credentials (API_ID, API_HASH, BOT_TOKEN).
+- Flask and Pyrogram libraries.

-## Installation
+## Setup

-1. Clone the repository or download the project files.
+1. Clone the repository.

-2. Install the required dependencies:
+2. Install dependencies:

 ```bash
 pip install -r requirements.txt
 ```

-## Configuration

-Set the following environment variables or configure them in the database as per your setup:
+3. Set environment variables or configure MongoDB `variables` collection with:

-- `API_ID` - Your Telegram API ID
+- `API_ID`
-- `API_HASH` - Your Telegram API Hash
+- `API_HASH`
-- `BOT_TOKEN` - Your Telegram Bot Token
+- `BOT_TOKEN`
-- `OWNER_ID` - Telegram user ID of the bot owner
+- `OWNER_ID`
-- `BOT_USERNAME` - Your bot's username
+- `BOT_USERNAME`
-- `STORAGE_CHANNEL_ID` - Telegram channel ID where files will be stored
+- `STORAGE_CHANNEL_ID`

-## Usage
+- `MONGODB_URI`

-Run the bot with:
+4. Run the bot:

 ```bash
 python main.py
 ```

-The bot will start and listen for commands and file uploads.
+The bot will start and the Flask web service will be available at `http://0.0.0.0:8090/`.

+## Deployment

+To deploy this bot as a web service:

+- Ensure all environment variables are set in your deployment environment.
+- Use the provided `start.sh` script or run `python main.py` to start the bot.
+- The Flask app runs on port 8090 and can be used for health checks or status.

+Optionally, you can create a Dockerfile or deployment configuration for your platform.

-## Commands
+## Notes

-- `/start` - Welcome message
-- `/help` - Show help message
-- `/about` - About the bot
-- `/broadcast` - Broadcast message to all users (owner only)
-- `/genlink` - Generate multi-media shareable link
-- `/users` - Show total users (owner only)
-- `/ban` - Ban a user (owner only)
-- `/unban` - Unban a user (owner only)
+- The bot requires a MongoDB instance accessible via `MONGODB_URI`.
+- The bot uses threading to run the Flask app and Pyrogram client concurrently.
-- `/db_channel` - Set storage channel ID
+- Make sure the storage channel ID is set correctly for file forwarding.

-## Developer
+## License

-Created by @codebaseera
+MIT License